dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_example_not.rst

-This penalty function represents the NOT gate in that for assignments of variables that match valid states of the gate, the function evaluates at a lower value than assignments that would be invalid for the gate.\ [1]_ Therefore, when the D-Wave system minimizes a BQM based on this penalty function, it finds those assignments of variables that match valid gate states.
+This penalty function represents the NOT gate in that for assignments of variables that match valid states of the gate, the function evaluates at a lower value than assignments that would be invalid for the gate.\ [1]_ Therefore, when the |dwave_short| quantum computer minimizes a BQM based on this penalty function, it finds those assignments of variables that match valid gate states.

 Formulating the Problem as a QUBO
 ---------------------------------